SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 considered.
 An example of such exposure is OS APIs.

 REQ-NETWORK-SEEKS-LOAD-DOWN:
-: During detected reactive event, the network must implement a reactive traffic policy to reduce or offload some of the traffic.
+: During detected reactive events, the network implements a reactive traffic policy to reduce or offload some of the traffic.
 : This may involve utilizing alternative network attachments available to the client (e.g., Wi-Fi).